 From these pamphlets we get one of the more important facts about Milton's political life, which was that he was an early adopter of republicanism (with a small 'r').
 He's not aligned with George W. Bush, Mitt Romney and all those kinds of people; republicanism back then just meant that you favored a government that was by the people.
 This was a republic that you got to vote in.
 For him, this meant that you'd be able to essentially elect your king - or whatever you wanted to call him - instead of it going down the line of kings, and letting them become tyrants just because they claimed that they had divine right by God.
 So, that's an important thing that Milton believed about politics.

 During this period, Milton wrote a ton of important prose works; that was where he was really focused.
 In 1643 he publishes Doctrine and Discipline of Divorce, coming out in favor of being able to end marriages, which was still quite controversial at the time.
 Now, 50% of marriages end in divorce, but back then, no divorce!
 His most lasting prose piece was published in 1644 (Areopagitica), and it's basically an attack on censorship.
-Censorship was a huge thing, now it's just in China.
-Back then, it was all over the place.
-China will probably censor me for saying that!
 In 1649 he releases The Tenure of Kings and Magistrates, which is basically saying that the people have the right to execute a bad monarch.
 Charles I could not have been happy with this because the target was clearly on his back for that.

 It was great for Milton that he was into republicanism because they won for a little bit.
 The Parliamentarians came out on top in the war.
 Oliver Cromwell won, and he appointed Milton his official Secretary for Foreign Tongues, which meant that he was to write all of England's international edicts and what not (which had to be done in Latin).
 It was the Esperanto of today, except it was a real language that people did know how to speak and wasn't made up by the U.N.
 He was also the State's official propagandist, essentially.
 It was ironic given his past, saying that state censorship shouldn't happen.
 In this period, his writing is exemplified in 1651's Defensio pro Populo Anglicano or the Defense of the People of England, a work commissioned by Cromwell's government to bolster its reputation.
 Again, it's work as a propagandist.